abilandz/PH8124/Lecture_9/Lecture_9.md

   532  typora Homework_7.md &
   533  cd ../Lecture_9
 ```
-From where **Bash** has retrieved this detailed information of what we have typed recently in the terminal?
+From where has **Bash** retrieved this detailed information about what we typed recently in the terminal?
 All previously typed commands are stored by default in the file to which the environment variable **HISTFILE** is pointing to:
 ```bash
 $ echo $HISTFILE
 /home/abilandz/.bash_history
 ```
 That means that, by default, the history of all our command input is saved in the file ```.bash_history``` placed in the home directory.
-By default, at maximum 1000 lines of command input are kept in this file, but that can be changed by modifying the **Bash** environment variable **HISTSIZE**.
-If we now have a look at the content of **Bash** command history file:
+By default, a maximum of 1000 lines of command input are kept in this file, but that can be changed by modifying the **Bash** environment variable **HISTSIZE**.
+If we now have a look at the content of the **Bash** command history file:
 ```bash
 $ cat /home/abilandz/.bash_history
 ```
-we see that we get a similar printout like the one from the command **history** showed above.
+we see that we get a similar printout like the one from the command **history** shown above.
 The printout is similar, but not exactly the same, and we will now clarify this difference, which sometimes leads to big confusion.

 Each time we start a new terminal, the file ```~/.bash_history``` is read.
 From that point onward, each terminal maintains its own history (i.e. its own list of all commands we have typed in the terminal).
-When we exit the terminal, **Bash** updates the ```~/.bash_history``` file with the history which corresponds to that terminal.
+When we exit the terminal, **Bash** updates the ```~/.bash_history``` file with the history that corresponds to that terminal.
 Therefore, and very importantly, the current content of ```~/.bash_history``` will correspond to the last terminal we have closed.

 Some frequently used flags for the command **history** and their meanings are summarized below:

 * ```-c``` : clears the history list (but it does not clean the content of ```~/.bash_history``` instantly, remember that this file gets updated automatically only after we exit the terminal!)
 * ```-d someNumber``` : clears the **history** entry only at the line 'someNumber'
 * ```-a``` : forces appending history lines from the current terminal to the history file ```~/.bash_history```.
-With this option, we save permanently all commands we have typed in the current terminal in the common history file, even without exiting the terminal
+With this option, we permanently save all commands we have typed in the current terminal in the common history file, even without exiting the terminal

 After understanding the **history** mechanism, we now demonstrate how we can directly extract only the entry we need with a few convenient shortcuts:

-* Use up and down arrow (or equivalently ```Ctrl+n``` and ```Ctrl+p```) in the terminal to browse through (in the specified order!):
+* Use the up and down arrow (or equivalently ```Ctrl+n``` and ```Ctrl+p```) in the terminal to browse through (in the specified order!):

   * terminal's own history
   * the content of  ```~/.bash_history```